morion4000/reindex/README.md

 ## Rebalancing
 Sell coins to keep the genesis ratios.
 Rebalancing can be triggered by calling a public function on the contract.
 Not sooner than 1 week to avoid gas costs.

-How to offset the cost of gas to the fund?
+#### How to offset the cost of gas to the fund?
+We know the transaction gas price (https://stackoverflow.com/questions/48245051/how-to-get-transaction-cost-in-smart-contract-solidity-ethereum), and we should be able hardcode how much gas the rebalance function uses.
+Based on these two, we can infer the transaction cost in ETH and refund the cost of the transaction + a nominal fee to the contract caller.

-How to use DEX APIs without fear of being deprecated?
+#### How to use DEX APIs without fear of being deprecated?

 1. Withdraw from COMP
 2. Swap on DEX (via an aggregator as 0x)